open-pioneer/trails-starter/docs/Contributing.md

 Our repositories are configured with issue templates that can help you write a good bug report.

+## Making a small change

+Very small changes (such as updates to the documentation) can be done without setting up the project for local development.
+Simply create a fork of the repository via GitHub's UI and apply your changes by editing the files in question in the browser.
+Then, follow the instructions in [Creating a pull request](#creating-a-pull-request) to contribute your changes.

 ## Setup the project

 To start with local development, take a look at [getting started](./GettingStarted.md).